syncfusion-content/aurelia-docs/Aurelia/Overview.md

 ---
 layout: post
-title: Welcome to Syncfusion Aurelia
+title: About Essential JS 1 Aurelia | Syncfusion
-description: Overview of Syncfusion Aurelia
+description: Learn here all about introduction of Syncfusion Essential JS 1 for Aurelia components, its features, and more.
 platform: Aurelia
 control: Introduction
 documentation: ug